 Not Yet At Ease explored the history of psychological disorders resulting from conflict and the stigmas attached to them.
 Using poetry and performance, this immersive artwork was inspired by letters written by soldiers during wartime.

-The internationally renowned, Delhi-based Raqs Media Collective have based this new work on their theory that the symptoms of ‘shell shock’ were first observed by military censors, who noticed a tendency among some Indian soldiers to break out spontaneously into ‘poetry’ in the letters they wrote from battlefields, barracks and hospitals.
-Not Yet At Ease gives voice to these words.
+The internationally renowned, Delhi-based Raqs Media Collective based this new work on their theory that the symptoms of ‘shell shock’ were first observed by military censors, who noticed a tendency among some Indian soldiers to break out spontaneously into ‘poetry’ in the letters they wrote from battlefields, barracks and hospitals.
+Not Yet At Ease gave voice to these words.

 Co-commissioned by 14-18 NOW and Firstsite, Colchester